How to Scrape SoundCloud for AI Training: Step-By-Step Tutorial

 Here's a Node.js script that scrapes metadata from any public SoundCloud playlist:

-SoundCloud also applies geo-based limitations to certain tracks.
-So your scraper’s results may vary depending on your proxy’s location.
-That’s not a bug – it can actually be useful if you want to compare regional differences in availability or popularity.
+SoundCloud also applies geo-based restrictions to some tracks, so results can vary depending on the location of the proxy you're using.
+This isn't a bug.
+It can be useful if you want to compare regional availability or differences in popularity across markets.

 Next steps toward AI training